 An alternative to having a heating chamber is painting your beehive boxes a dark color.
 As darker colors absorb heat, this makes the hive hotter than usual and helps with mite control.
 Do this only a few times per year.
 Some high temperature may kill the brood, but it is worth the gains you make in Varroa mite control.

-6. Smaller Foundation Cells
+6. Using Smaller Foundation Cells

 Small cells leave little room for mites to grow together with your hive brood.
 You can intentionally have small foundation frames in your hive to achieve this.
 The option to this is doing away with foundation on your frames.
 Bees will then make their cells to a natural size that is not very welcoming to mites.
 You will see the mite population fall.
 This can be used in combination with another natural method of Varroa mite control to completely remove mites from the beehive.

-7. Trap Mites using Drone Foundation Sheet
+7. Trapping Mites using Drone Foundation Sheet

 Varroa mites show preference to drone brood.
 This behavioral characteristic can be successfully used against the mites to control them.
 To trap Varroa mites, have a drone foundation sheet in the hive.
 Wait for your honeybees to draw out the cells and cap them.
 Next, freeze the frame for a period of between 26 and 30 hours.